 Prof. Dr. Dieter Bryniok

 Dieter Bryniok graduated as a micro-biologist.
 He obtained his doctorate from the University of Tuebingen, Germany with a doctoral thesis on the immuno-enzymatic detection of methanogens in biogas producing microbial consortia.
 Between 1985 and 2017, he worked for the Fraunhofer Institute for Interfacial Engineering and Biotechnology (IGB), Stuttgart, Germany as a scientist, research group leader and vice department leader, initially in the chemical microbiology (CMB) department.
 He has been vice department leader of the institute’s environmental biotechnology and biochemical engineering department (UBT) since 2001.
 Previously, he worked as senior project manager in the fields of biodegradation of hazardous substances, water management, bio-energy, sustainable development, industrial biotechnology and bio-economy.
 Byniok headed the Fraunhofer Demonstration Center for Process Integrated Environmental Technology for six years (1995-2001) He was also responsible for establishing the Fraunhofer Center for Energy and the Environment in Pittsburgh, PA, USA, between the years of 1998 and 2001.
 Furthermore, he was managing director of the Fraunhofer Water Systems Alliance – a network of up to 13 Fraunhofer Institutes working in the field of water supply and wastewater management – for ten years from 2007 onwards.
-Byniok has held a professorship in environmental biotechnology since 2010 at the newly founded Hamm-Lippstadt University of Applied Sciences (HSHL) in Hamm, Germany, where he began working there full-time in November, 2017.
-He leads two fields of research, focusing on bio-energy and bio-economy.
-He has been vice president for HSHL’s research and transfer section since 2018.
+Bryniok held a professorship in environmental biotechnology from 2010 to 2022 at the newly founded Hamm-Lippstadt University of Applied Sciences (HSHL) in Hamm, Germany, where he worked full-time from November 2017.
+He headed two research fields for bioenergy and bio-economy.
+Since 2018, he was Vice President for Research and Transfer, before he retired in August 2022.